pyscf/gpu4pyscf/README.md

 - Nonlocal functional correction (vv10) for SCF and gradient;
 - ECP is supported and calculated on CPU;
 - PCM models, SMD model, their analytical gradients, and semi-analytical Hessian matrix;
-- Unrestricted Hartree-Fock and Unrestricted DFT, gradient, and Hessian
+- Unrestricted Hartree-Fock and Unrestricted DFT, gradient, and Hessian;
-- MP2/DF-MP2 and CCSD (experimental)
+- MP2/DF-MP2 and CCSD (experimental);
+- Polarizability, IR, and NMR shielding

 Limitations
 --------